shah/rdbms-schema-migration-framework/README.md

 RSMF uses [Jsonnet](https://jsonnet.org/) as the core configuration language and generates appropriate SQL, schell scripts, and related artifacts.

+Limitations:

+* Only SQLite has been tested, but other database dialects will be possible using the framework.

 Prerequisites:

 * Linux server, tested only on Ubuntun 18.04